Unity-Technologies/com.unity.multiplayer.docs/docs/installation/migratingfromUNet.md

 ##  NetworkManager

-UNET’s `NetworkManager` is also called `NetworkManager` in Netcode and works in a similar way.
+UNET's `NetworkManager` is also called `NetworkManager` in Netcode and works in a similar way.

 :::note
 We recommend you don't inherit from `NetworkManager` in Netcode, which was a **recommended** pattern in UNET.